cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 Be sure to update your requirements.txt to include `psycopg2`.
 After we commit our changes and push them to Heroku, we use `heroku run init` to initialize the database.

 The rest of the tests and app are relatively prosaic; you can see the code at [this github repo](https://github.com/cfmeyers/mr-reviews-api).
 The API itself is deployed to Heroku [here](https://marginal-review-api.herokuapp.com/api/v1/reviews).

+In deploying this app I learned how to "push" the contents of a local postgres database to the postgres database set up by Heroku (didn't even know you could do that).
+To do this, first make sure your Heroku database is empty with the command `heroku pg:reset HEROKU_POSTGRESQL_DATABASECOLOR` (be sure to use your own database color).
+Then run your variant on the command

+{% highlight bash %}
+heroku pg:push marginal-review HEROKU_POSTGRESQL_CHARCOAL --app marginal-review-api
+{% endhighlight %}

+In the above command, `marginal-review` is the name of my *local* postgres database (filled with all the data I collected from Marginal Revolution and the Amazon API).  `HEROKU_POSTGRESQL_CHARCOAL` is my Heroku database color.  `marginal-review-api` is the name of my Heroku app.
+It magically works; I was able to transfer a 6,000 row database in this way.

 ##Helpful Links